Nightjar: Distribution and habitat

 The Madagascar nightjar is restricted to the islands of Madagascar and the Seychelles.

-Nightjars inhabit all continents other than Antarctica, as well as some island groups such as Madagascar, the Seychelles, New Caledonia and the islands of Caribbean.
+Nightjars inhabit all continents apart from Antarctica.
+They are also found on some island groups such as the Seychelles and New Caledonia.
 They are not known to live in extremely arid desert regions.
 Nightjars can occupy all elevations from sea level to 4200 m, and a number of species are montane specialists.
 Nightjars occupy a wide range of habitats, from deserts to rainforests but are most common in open country with some vegetation.

 The nighthawks are confined to the New World, and the eared nightjars to Asia and Australia.

 A number of species undertake migrations, although the secretive nature of the family may account for the incomplete understanding of their migratory habits.
 Species that live in the far north, such as the European nightjar or the common nighthawk, migrate southward with the onset of winter.
 Geolocators placed on European nightjars in southern England found they wintered in the south of the Democratic Republic of the Congo.
 Other species make shorter migrations.

 Conservation and status

 Some species of nightjars are threatened with extinction.
-Road-kills of this species by cars are thought to be a major cause of mortality for many members of the family because of their habit of resting and roosting on roads.
+Roadkill is thought to be a major cause of mortality for many members of the family because of their habit of resting and roosting on roads.

 They also usually nest on the ground, laying one or two patterned eggs directly onto bare ground.
 Nightjars possibly move their eggs and chicks from the nesting site in the event of danger by carrying them in their mouths.
 This suggestion has been repeated many times in ornithology books, but surveys of nightjar research have found very little evidence to support this idea.

 Developing conservation strategies for some species presents a particular challenge in that scientists do not have enough data to determine whether or not a species is endangered due to the difficulty in locating, identifying, or categorizing their limited number (e.g. 10,000) known to exist, a good example being the Vaurie's nightjar in China's south-western Xinjiang Province (as seen only once in-hand).
 Surveys in the 1970s and 1990s failed to find the species, implying that the species has become extinct, endangered, or found only in a few small areas.